-God put [Christ] forward as a sacrifice of atonement by his blood, effective through faith.
-He did this to show his righteousness, because in his divine forbearance he had passed over the sins previously committed; it was to prove at the present time that he himself is righteous and that he justifies the one who has faith in Jesus.
+God put [Christ] forward as a propitiation by his blood, to be received by faith.
+This was to show God's righteousness, because in his divine forbearance he had passed over former sins.
+It was to show his righteousness at the present time, so that he might be just and the justifier of the one who has faith in Jesus.
+(Romans 3:25–26)

 One of the reasons it is hard to communicate biblical reality to modern, secular people is that the biblical mindset and the secular mindset move from radically different starting points.